jfree/jfreechart/README.md

 - data interfaces and classes moved to the JCommon class library;
 - new properties to control spacing on bar charts;
 - new auto-tick mechanism;
-- JFreeChartPanel now incorporates buffering, and popup menu;
+- 'JFreeChartPanel' now incorporates buffering, and popup menu;
 - Javadocs revised;
 - Fixed numerous bugs from version 0.5.6;
 - Demo application updated.